 Notice how the wheels of the carts have worn away the large cobblestone roads.
 Take time to place your hand in the very spot that thousands of others, years ago, placed theirs on the side of the fountain while bending over to take a drink.
 Feel how smooth the stone is as a result of it.

-There are not many places in the world that you can meander quite freely through such wonderful history.
-If you have had it on your bucket list for years like me I promise, it will not disappoint you.
+There are not many places in the world where you can meander quite freely through such wonderful history.
+If you have had it on your bucket list for years, like me, I promise it will not disappoint you.

 Imagine the noise of the crowd as the gladiators entered the stadium.
 Look up at the huge bulk that is Mount Vesuvius looming behind you and picture what happened.
 Yes.
-Pompeii is worth it.
+Visiting Pompeii is worth it.

-For me, it was worth the forty years wait.
-Let me know what you thought of Pompeii, or if you have already been if you loved it as much as me.
+For me, it was worth the forty years of wait.
+Let me know what you thought of Pompeii, or if you have already been if you loved it as much as I did.